-Arthritis of the patellofemoral joint refers to degeneration (wearing out) of the cartilage on the underside of the patella (kneecap) and the trochlea (groove) of the femur.
+Arthritis of the patellofemoral joint refers to degeneration (wearing out) of the cartilage on the underside of the patella (kneecap) and the trochlea (groove) of the femur (thigh bone).
 This condition can cause anterior knee pain and limitations in stair climbing and getting up from a chair.
-The patella (kneecap) is a bone within the tendon of the quadriceps muscle that sits in a groove (trochlea) of the thigh bone.
+The patella (kneecap) is a bone on the front of the knee within the tendon of the quadriceps muscle.
+It rides in a groove (trochlea) of the femur.
 The protective layer of cartilage on the surface of the patella and trochlea allows the smooth, painless movement of the patella along the groove.
 Injury upon degeneration of the cartilage leads to arthritis, resulting in symptoms of pain, stiffness, and swelling of the knee.

-X-ray of the patella demonstrating apparent normal joint space (indicating healthy cartilage)
+Sunrise view of the patella demonstrating apparent normal joint space (indicating healthy cartilage)

-X-ray of the patella with degenerative changes and loss of joint space
+Sunrise view of the patella with degenerative changes and loss of joint space